Field of Study

 Course Texts and Materials

-- Latin books may be used as a reference but all assignments are contained in the online course or in the book listed above.
+- Latin books may be used as a reference but all assignments are contained in the online course.

 - A good dictionary is a must.
 There are resource links listed in the course but a paperback dictionary is easy to use while translating.